oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

 ### Prerequisites

-* An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
+* An Oracle Cloud Account
 * You are an Admin in the cloud account.
-For example, your own Free Tier account.

 <!-- *This is the "fold" - below items are collapsed by default* -->